FREE delivery in the contiguous US!

 5. Serve a Signature Cocktail

 Water, pop, and cold beer are essential for any game-day gathering, but you can really put the “spirit” in “team spirit” with a football-themed cocktail.
-Here’s an HGTV article filled with tailgate recipes that any fan will love.
+Here’s an HGTV article filled with tailgate libations any fan will love.
 If you love the Denver Broncos, try the Wed Wabbit Cocktail.
-Or there’s a Boozy Peppermint Patty Hot Cocoa to warm up any New York Giants fan.
+Or there’s a Boozy Peppermint Patty Hot Cocoa to warm you up during a New York Giants game.

 6. Tailgate Trivia